-We adopted the 2014 Plan in March 2014.
-The maximum aggregate number of shares which may be issued pursuant to all awards under the 2014 Plan is 5,647,872, plus an automatic increase on January 1, 2015 by an amount equal to 10% of the total number of shares issued and outstanding on a fully-diluted basis as of December 31, 2014.
-As of the date of this prospectus, 1,550,000 restricted share units have been granted and are outstanding.
+We plan to adopt the 2014 Plan in March 2014.
+The maximum aggregate number of shares which may be issued pursuant to all awards under the 2014 Plan is 4,647,872, which equals to the total number of shares available for issuance under the 2010 Plan as of the date of adoption of the 2014 Plan, plus an automatic annual increase on the first day of each calendar year, commencing on January 1, 2015, by an amount equal to 4% of the total number of shares issued and outstanding on December 31 of the immediately preceding calendar year.
+We have not granted any awards under the 2014 Plan as of the date of this prospectus.
 The following paragraphs summarize the terms of the 2014 Plan.